gitxapp/gitx/README.md

 #### Create a new app in Github

-- Create a new app in github by going to https://github.com/settings/apps
+- Create a new oauth app in github by going to https://github.com/settings/developers
-- Set call back url as http://localhost:5000/api/
+- Set call back url as http://localhost:5000/api/v1/oauth/redirect

 #### Setup environment variables for back end